Big White Wall

 Enter your postcode on the Big White Wall’s sign-up page to see if you can join the service for free or if you need a referral from your GP.

-The service is free for UK serving personnel, veterans and their families, and some UK universities.
+The service is free for UK military personnel, veterans and their families, and at many universities.

 You can connect to the service from any computer, tablet or smartphone with internet access.